 Schacker's study of Victorian collections of tales, entitled National Dreams: The Remaking of Fairy Tales in Nineteenth-Century England (University of Pennsylvania Press, 2003), won the 2006 Mythopoeic Scholarship Award.
 Drawing on performance theory, cultural studies, and materialist approaches to book history, Schacker foregrounded the ways in which the reading of tales was recast as a performance of both bourgeois subjectivity and collectivity, an act framed in the early to mid-19th century as both individualistic and nationalistic.
 This study engaged with recent work on Victorian print and visual cultures; authorship and the rhetoric of authenticity; critical re-evaluations of Folklore's disciplinary history; and the politics and poetics of fieldwork, transcription and translation.

 With longstanding interest in the histories of handknitting, spinning, and needlecraft, and drawing on her training in ethnographic methods and material culture theory, Schacker has been involved in the study of contemporary craft/DIY movements -- with a special emphasis on the role of digital technologies and social networking in modern quilting.
-Her fascination with both narrative and material cultures is also reflected in her current work on histories of sewing, costume, and performance.
+Her fascination with both narrative and material cultures is reflected in her current work on subcultural uses sewing, costume, and performance.
 She is also engaged in preliminary fieldwork on children's development of stories both about and with play objects -- research that informs her recent course design in Literary & Cultural Studies, subtitled "Toy/Story," where undergrad students engage perspectives from the fields of folklore, material culture, childhood studies, museum studies, marketing, and toy research.

 Jennifer Schacker's work has drawn on her training as a folklorist and literary scholar, and engages with developments in several related but distinct disciplines: folklore, anthropology, children's literature, and fairy-tale studies.
 She draws on this interdisciplinary field of reference in her teaching, introducing undergraduate and graduate students to a range of critical practices and research methods.